joern-daudert/aam-bootcamp/destinations/ex4.md

 ## Testing your Cookie destination

-**Info: It could take up to 2 hours until your brand new Cookie destination appears on
+**Info: It could take up to 2 hours until your brand new Cookie destination appears in your Browser.**

 Now we want to check whether our cookie works or not.
 To do this we return to our site aam-bootcamp.de & open the developer tools with right click & inspect element.